-An image classifier is a machine learning model that’s been trained to recognize images.
+An image classifier is a machine learning model that recognizes images.
 When you give it an image, it responds with a label for that image.

-You train an image classifier by showing it lots of examples of images you’ve already labeled.
+You train an image classifier by showing it many examples of images you’ve already labeled.
 For example, you can train an image classifier to recognize safari animals by showing it a variety of photos of elephants, giraffes, lions, and so on.

 Prepare Your Data

 Start by preparing the data that you’ll use to train and evaluate the classifier.
-Create a training data set from about 80% of the images you have for each label.
-Create a testing data set from the remaining images.
-Make sure that any given image appears in only one of these two sets.
+Create a training data set from about 80% of your images for each label.
+Create a testing data set from the remaining 20% of images.
+Make sure that any given image appears in only one data set or the other.

 Next, organize your data on disk to be compatible with one of the

 MLImage types.
-One way to do that is to create a folder called
+One way is to create two folders named